Album Cover Prompts: 10 Music Release Templates

 How to refine

-Render the cover and immediately scale it to 160px wide — Spotify’s listing-thumbnail size.
+Render the cover and immediately scale it to 160px wide, Spotify’s listing-thumbnail size.
 If the genre isn’t obvious at that scale, the cover is failing where it matters most.
 Reserve a clean rectangle for the artist name and album title and never let the illustration cross into it.
-Test with placeholder typography in the real font, then replace it before delivery — the typography you mocked in the prompt almost never survives.
+Mock the type in the real font to check the layout, then re-set it cleanly in vector before delivery; the typography baked into a render almost never survives a thumbnail.

 Common mistakes

-- Cover that only works at 12-inch scale — Spotify thumbnail is where most listeners actually see it
+• Cover that only works at 12-inch scale, when the Spotify thumbnail is where most listeners actually see it

-- No genre palette commitment — every release ends up the same warm orange
+• No genre palette commitment, so every release ends up the same warm orange

-- Letting the model render the artist or album name — text always breaks at thumbnail size
+• Letting the model render the artist or album name, because text always breaks at thumbnail size

 FAQ